 According to OneDegree’s estimate, medical expenses to treat cancer add up to approximately HKD 31,500 each year.
 This may vary depending on the type and stage of cancer, and your pet’s health condition.
 Having insurance coverage can greatly reduce the financial burden so you can devote your attention to your pet during this tough journey.

 On top of that, Pawfect Care is the only pet insurance in town that offers a cancer cash benefit.
-If your pet is covered under our Essential or Plus Plan, we will give you a HKD 10,000 cash lump sum if your furry one is unfortunately diagnosed with cancer for the first time in his or her life.
+If your pet is covered under our plans, we will give you a HKD 10,000 cash lump sum if your furry one is unfortunately diagnosed with cancer for the first time in his or her life.
 You’re free to spend this amount on whatever is best for your pet, including chemo, herbal medicine, rehabilitation, or special diets.

 Check out our pet Insurance to get an overview of the Pawfect Care’s coverage.